shubham-dubee/Superstore-Sales-Analysis/README.md

 ## Project Overview

 This project analyzes Superstore sales data using **Excel, SQL, and Power BI**.
-The main objective is to understand sales performance across regions, categories, customer segments, sub-categories, shipping modes, products, and customers.
+The objective of this project is to identify sales performance across regions, categories, customer segments, sub-categories, shipping modes, products, and customers.

 The project includes data cleaning, SQL analysis, Power BI star schema modeling, DAX measures, dashboard creation, and business insight generation.